Babulo, Uato-Lari: Geography

-The eight aldeias of Abadere, Aha B Uu (Ahabu′u, Aha Bu′u), Asa Muta (Asamuta), Beli, Cota Nisi (Kotanisi, manchmal Kaidu), Daralari (Darlari), Lia Sidi (Liasidi) und Roma.
+The eight aldeias ("communities") are Abadere, Aha B Uu (Ahabu′u, Aha Bu′u), Asa Muta (Asamuta), Beli, Cota Nisi (Kotanisi, manchmal Kaidu), Daralari (Darlari), Lia Sidi (Liasidi) und Roma.

 Inhabitants and culture

 Overview

 Anthropologist Susana Barnes studied the culture and traditions of the residents of Babulo for several years, keeping a record of the interaction between the different clans and their respective ceremonial duties.
-The following account is based primarily on her paper Origins, Precedence and Social Order in the Domain of Ina Ama Beli Darlari.
+The following account is based primarily on her paper Origins, Precedence and Social Order in the Domain of Ina Ama Beli Darlari, published in 2011.

-The Suco of Babulo has a population of 2,187 (2015), 1,113 of whom are men and 1,074 women.
+As of 2015, the suco of Babulo has a population of 2,187, 1,113 of whom are men and 1,074 women.
 The population density is 31 residents per km^{2}.
-There are 455 private homes in the entire Suco.
+There are 455 private homes in the entire suco.
 Nearly 97% of all residents claim Naueti to be their native language.
 Just under 2% speak Makasae, a few Tetum Prasa, Tetum Terik, Makalero, Fataluku and Waimaha.
 The Makasae-speaking section of the population stood at 24% before the local government reform.
 The literacy rate among people aged 15 to 24 is 88.32 per cent, outranking the national average as well as the average of the community of Viqueque.
 Expanding the age bracket to encompass all people aged 15 and over results in a significantly lower rate, with only 57.2 per cent able to read and write, which is still higher than that of the community of Viqueque (55.9 per cent).
 40.83 per cent of the population is under the age of 15 (national average: 39.09 per cent), whereas 15.09 per cent are 60 or over (8.19 per cent).

-The origin of the Aldeias' unification into the Babulo Suco is unknown.
-The Aldeias are still formed by clans, whose members are closely related to each other.
-Neither immigration in the later colonialization period nor the transmigration of Indonesians has destroyed this social structure.
-The center of each Aldeia is a house of worship (Uma Luli), which used to be located at the center of the baha.
-Babulo's inhabitants lived in these highland settlements before the Indonesian invasion.
+The origin of the aldeias' unification into the Babulo suco is unknown.
+The aldeias are still formed by clans, whose members are closely related to each other.
+Neither immigration during the later period of colonialization nor the transmigration of Indonesians has destroyed this social structure.
+The center of each aldeia is a house of worship (Uma Luli), which used to be located at the center of the baha.
+Babulo's inhabitants lived in these highland settlements before the Indonesian invasion in 1975.
 The inhabitants were traditionally men who were related to each other through the paternal line, along with their wives and children.
-Each cult house served a purpose within the rituals and social establishment of the clan.